MarijaStojchevska/Injective-Flow-for-Anomaly-Detection/README.md

 <div align="justify">
 Given the complexity of our work, at the very beginning, we facilitated a thorough evaluation of the generative and discriminatory power of the model by using the MNIST dataset that is suitable for deep learning.
-By experimenting on the MNIST dataset, we concluded that the model is capable of reconstructing high-quality images and generating new images from the learned distribution.
+By experimenting with the MNIST dataset, we concluded that the model is capable of reconstructing high-quality images and generating new images from the learned distribution. </div>

 <p><div align="center"><img width="767" src="https://user-images.githubusercontent.com/18449614/173459470-8aee42ef-0d01-474d-ba2a-f573ffef3900.png"> </div><div align="center"><i>Figure 4.1: Example of the reconstruction of 36 input MNIST images using injective models
 trained on 30,000 MNIST training examples.
 For each model, the different depth of the